k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 > Notes:
 >
-> * When Fabric is going live, it checks whether a master key is already exist and if not - it creates it.
+> * When Fabric is going live, it checks whether a master key already exists and if it does not - it creates it.
 > * The *generator-type* and *store-type* parameters are optional.
 If not specified Fabric uses its defaults -  "Java_AES" and "Stripe_AES" respectively.

 ### Master Key Rotation